 We all know the feeling.
-The anticipation of discovering far off lands, changing our day-to-day scenery, and learning new things about how others across the globe live their lives.
+The anticipation of discovering far-off lands, changing our day-to-day scenery, and learning new things about how other people on the other side of the globe live their lives.

-- before — as you plan it,
+- before your travel — as you plan it,

 Dr. Gilovich, a Cornell University Professor of Psychology, has led several studies (Van Boven & Gilovic, 2003; Nicolao et al., 2009; Gilovic et al., 2014, Peng & Ye, 2015)) and observed a pattern.
 There is an increase in serotonin when we purchase things, eat savory junk foods, or smoke cigarettes.

 However, the after-effect might be a huge letdown.
 Because this release of serotonin and this feeling of “happiness” is only temporary, even if it’s something we have been anticipating for a long time.

 This quick uptick can be more damaging than what some may believe, as it also pushes the brain to a quick downward adjustment and makes it part of its normal, daily processes.

 This is the phenomenon of hedonic adaptation – a mental unfolding that’s happens with physical things, but in terms of happiness, always leaves us craving for more.
 We get to it in the next section.

 Well, you might ask at this point: “What if we keep on buying?”